 Guided Route for Entire Trail

 The final connections between the 18 trails of the Great Lake-to-Lake Trail Route #1 are currently under construction.
 To tour the entire destination trail, we have inputted the best route to follow at RideWithGPS.
-Click here to download the most current route.
+Ride with GPS is free when you join our Route #1 Event and allows downloading of the route with turn by turn directions.
+Maps and directions can be used in an offline mode and will not deplete your phone battery.
+Click here to join the Event and download the most current route.

 South Haven to Saugatuck and Holland